BAP Coronel Bolognesi (1906)

 BAP Coronel Bolognesi was a scout cruiser of the Peruvian Navy, the lead ship of its class.
-Along with its sister ship Almirante Grau, Coronel Bolognesi was one of Peru's two most powerful warships for the first half of the twentieth century.
+Along with her sister ship Almirante Grau, Coronel Bolognesi was one of Peru's two most powerful warships for the first half of the twentieth century.
 The ship was named for Francisco Bolognesi, a hero of the country for his service in the War of the Pacific.

+Background

+In the time of Grand Marshal Ramón Castilla, the Peruvian Navy was considered one of the most powerful in America, but as a consequence of the guano and saltpeter war, the remaining warships of the Peruvian Navy were sunk by their crews to prevent them from being captured by the enemy.